-- Students are provided two attempts to achieve 100% for all authentic assessments. - Students will be given a clinical warning if the authentic assessment is not passed on the second attempt. - Students who fail to achieve 100% after two attempts will not be able to pass medications and will need to meet with the Assistant Director and/or Director of Undergraduate Studies Program. - Students who do not achieve 100% on the second try will complete remediation and pass the authentic assessment before they are allowed to pass medications in clinical.
-If unable to pass, progression in the program may be delayed.
+Students are provided with two attempts to achieve 100% for all authentic assessments.
+Students will be given a course warning with a one-step reduction in the final grade for unsafe practice due to inadequate preparation, if the authentic assessment is not passed on the second attempt.

+Students who fail to achieve 100% after two attempts will not be able to pass medications and will need to meet with a Director of Undergraduate Nursing Education.
+Students who do not achieve 100% on the second try will complete remediation and pass the authentic assessment before they are allowed to attend clinical.
+If unable to pass on the third attempt, progression in the program may be delayed.